This post is also available in: Svenska

 Much easier said than done.
 Try to maximize the child’s chances for a good night’s sleep by making sure the bed is comfortable, the room is dark and reasonably cool.

-Practice the same bedtime and routine every night.
+And the same laying time and routine every night.
 Conflicts over bedtime are usually worth taking, I believe.
-In my family, it is important that the parent decides when it is time to go to bed.
+In my family, it is an important principle that the parent decides when it is time to go to bed.
 If the children protest, I stay with them and remind them of this.
 If they get up, I put them back in bed.

 Choose your battles!

 As I said, I choose the bedtime battle.
-However, not the dispute about which bed they should sleep in; which stuffed animals they should have; what they should eat from the food on the table; or what they should wear.
+However, not the dispute about which bed they should sleep in; which stuffed animals they should have; what on the table they should eat; or what they should wear.
 My two-year-old decided which raincoat, sun hat, backpack and rubber boots they wore and when we went out in the sun or ate ice cream.
 Why not?
 They were happy and I was happy.
-Cute, matching pajamas may not be the most important thing to argue about during the ages of defiance.
+I myself had a short-sleeved shirt.
+Cute, matched pajamas may not be the most important thing during the age of defiance.

 Confirm the child’s feeling!